 Don’t Forget To Bring Water Shoes

-When planning a trip to Croatia, I’m sure that spending time by the water will factor in on your itinerary.
-If so, then do not forget to bring these water shoes.
+When planning a trip to Croatia, it’s highly likely that you will want to spend time by the water.
+The ocean, the lakes and the waterfalls are simply mesmerising and they are so good for the soul.
+However, one of my top tips, if you plan on being by the water is – do not forget to bring these water shoes.
 You will thank me later for this tip!

 White, sandy beaches are not common in Croatia and most beaches consist of hard to walk on white stones.
 I read about this before our trip and I invested in these shoes for both myself and J, which were a lifesaver, especially as the stones were scorching hot due to the sun.